nacnudus/armgin/README.md

 ## Motivating example

-What are the salarys of various jobs, grades and professions in the UK’s Joint Nature Conservation Committee?
+What are the salaries of various jobs, grades and professions in the UK’s Joint Nature Conservation Committee?

 ``` r
 library(armgin)